st4rdog/st4rdog.github.io/_references/programming/property.md

 Think of it as a gateway that you must go through before you get to access the raw member variable.

+They are essentially two methods merged into one concept.
+Other languages require two seperate getter and setter methods. `public int GetMyInt()` and `public void SetMyInt(int targetValue)`.
+And allows you to be more expressive.

 * TOC
 {:toc}